landupin/erasmus/hugo/content/political/Africa.md

 Mass murder in Latin America began as an operation called Condor.
 In the background of Operation Condor were the US, which supported dictators all over Latin America.
 The United States wanted to suppress all movements that opposed their interests to prevent the formation of socialist regimes in Latin America.
 The US funded this brutal terror, trained agents and security services of Latin American right-wing dictatorships.
 Operation Condor was officially launched in 1968 and lasted until 1989.
 With the help of the United States, takeovers were phased out in Paraguay, Brazil, Bolivia, Uruguay, Chile, and Argentina.
 According to estimates, more than 50,000 people were killed during the Condor operation in these countries.
 Among the victims were most communists, socialists, left-wingers of all shades, sedentary and trade unionists and activists, students, intellectuals, teachers, left-wing partisans, but also nuns and priests.

-### An image should be here but the source is taken down

 ### Nicaraguan Revolution
 The Nicaraguan revolution was a process in which the Somoza dynasty was removed from power and a progressive left-handed government was imposed.